Koenigsloewe/Pomodorodex/README.md

 Issues:

--Pomodoro Timer continues running while the timer is paused.
+- Pomodoro Timer continues running while the timer is paused.
--Task manager only allows the last task to be edited.
+- Task manager only allows the last task to be edited.
+- Light mode does not proper show.
+- Slider starts Timer while scrolling.
--The switch buttons are set up in a mirrored-inverted.
+- The switch buttons are set up in a mirrored-inverted.
--Settings spinboxes play a song directly after being selected.
+- Settings spinboxes play a song directly after being selected.
+- Tasks should be outsourced to db.
+- Statistics show buttons does not update itself based on the user selection:
+- Statistics should be updated in real time.

 Sources I used: